Argent77/A7-NoEENPCs/README.md

   - **Swashbuckler**: Resets her level to 1 and applies the thief kit "Swashbuckler".
   - **Shadowdancer**: Resets her level to 1 and applies the thief kit "Shadowdancer".
   - **Bard**: Resets her level to 1 and applies the class "Bard".

+- **Change class/kit: Caelar Argent (SoD and EET)**: *Caution: With any of these options installed mage or priest spells gained by level up won't be available since the party has no opportunity to rest in Avernus to memorize her spells.
+Moreover, you won't be able to level up Caelar at all if she joins as a follower.*
+  - **Reset level only**: Resets her level to 1, but makes no changes to her current class or kit.
+  - **Choose your class**: This option allows you to choose any class/kit combination you desire. *Caution: Some class combinations can be immersion-breaking or may have unwanted side effects.
+Use at your own risk!*
+  - **Cavalier**: Resets her level to 1 and applies the paladin kit "Cavalier".
+  - **Inquisitor**: Resets her level to 1 and applies the paladin kit "Inquisitor".
+  - **Undead Hunter**: Resets her level to 1 and applies the paladin kit "Undead Hunter".